 Winter Walks and Hikes

-Day return, or overnight in a serviced hut.
-All levels, from kid-friendly and flat to very steep, and always including a sumptuous traditional mountain lunch at a serviced hut.
+Experience the magic of winter with a walk or hike in the crisp air of the Bavarian pre-Alps.
+All levels welcome, from flat, kid-friendly and disabled-accessible, to as long or steep as you prefer, and always including a sumptuous traditional mountain lunch at a serviced hut.
+Overnight in the hut is also possible.
 These tours do not require special equipment such as snowshoes, but you will need waterproof hiking boots and good winter outdoor clothing.

 Ski Trip to Garmisch-Partenkirchen